LSSTDESC/imSim/doc/validation/diffraction.rst

    PSF_{\alpha=0}(x, y) = \frac{1}{4} \rho(\sqrt{x^2+y^2}) (\delta(x) + \delta(y)).

-Before rendered and convolved, a rotation corresponding to ``rotTelPos`` is applied.
+Before being rendered and convolved, a rotation corresponding to ``rotTelPos`` is applied.

 Diffraction PSF for non-zero exposure time
 ``````````````````````````````````````````

+The above calculation neglects the rotation of the field relative to
+the spiders.
+In order to account for the rotational effects for
+exposures of finite length, we integrate rotated copies of
+:math:`PSF_{\alpha=0}` over the time interval of exposure.
-We neglect the time dependence of the rotation rate of the field
+Here, we neglect the time dependence of the rotation rate of the field and
-rotation and model the PSF according to
+instead assume a constant rotation rate.

+Let :math:`\alpha` be the total field rotation angle during the
+exposure interval.
+The PSF for diffraction with non zero exposure time
+is then given by

 .. math::